-Shelby County Mayor Mark Luttrell will host an unveiling reception of MCA student designs that will be used to increase awareness and prevention of opioid use disorder.
+Shelby County Mayor Mark Luttrell hosted an unveiling reception of MCA student designs that will be used to increase awareness and prevention of opioid use disorder.
 Led by MCA Professor Cat Normoyle, the project was a partnership with the Shelby County Health Department within MCA’s design lab course, a course structured like a design agency where students are paid to do client work.

 Shelby County hired the class to design a PSA campaign to raise awareness around the opioid crisis in Shelby County, and the students created three campaigns that work across billboards, posters, and social media.
 The designs will be displayed in Shelby County as a broad-based effort to combat the opioid epidemic in our communities.
 This campaign emphasizes the importance of art and design in health and community efforts, and the abilities of MCA’s students to effectively contribute to civic engagement.

-Sample Image from the MCA Students’ Campaign Presentation:
+Sample Images from the Student Presentation: